jamesyoungGHusername/MarkMeDownForARegex/gist-template.md

 Some special sets of characters match to broad categories of character, and for each there is also an inverse.

 `\d` matches to any digit, and `\D` matches to any non digit, for example.
-This is important to remember going into the next session.
+This is important to remember going into the next section.

 ### Bracket Expressions